01-edu/public/subjects/devops/play-with-containers/README.md

 You will use the services you developed in the `crud-master` project, otherwise, you can use our services: `crud-master solution`

-You are required to create `Dockerfiles` for each service and call them in your `docker-compose.yml` (Each service should have its container for optimal performance.)
+You are required to create `Dockerfiles` for each service and call them in your `docker-compose.yml` (Each service should have its container for optimal performance.).
 To ensure performance, the containers should be created from the penultimate stable version of either `Alpine` or `Debian`, depending on your preference.
 The corresponding service and Docker image must share the same name.
 This implies that you must build your project's Docker images and are not allowed to use pre-built Docker images or services like DockerHub, except for `Alpine` and `Debian`.